Gluing Branes, I

 Thus now we appear to have at least two candidate deformations corresponding to turning on a VEV for the chiral field at the intersection.
 The second deformation however did not yield a spectral cover.
 To get an analogy with what we did for $B$-branes, we need an `abelianized' representative, i.e. we want to split ${\bf A}_\epsilon$ into a pair $(A,\phi)$ such that $[\phi_\epsilon,\phi_\epsilon]=0$ generically.
 Such a representative does correspond to a Lagrangian submanifold with flat connection, even when the harmonic representative does not.
 (Such a representative would not be unique, since any Lagrangian related by a normalizable hamiltonian deformation is still equivalent at the level of $F$-terms.)

 A connection with a non-reduced structure group cannot be diagonalized.
 But we can decompose it in a semi-simple and a nilpotent part, and take a sequence of complexified gauge transformations such that the connection approaches the semi-simple one.
 The semi-simple connection describes a Lagrangian brane with unitary flat connection as usual.
 The original connection can then be represented by this Lagrangian brane, except we have a non-zero upper triangular part in the flat connection on the brane.
+This is analogous to working with $S$-equivalence classes for bundles on elliptic fibrations.

-This is easily done for our perturbed connection, as it is already in upper-triangular form.
+This association is easily done for our perturbed connection, as it is already in upper-triangular form.
 The semi-simple part is simply our original unperturbed solution.
 Thus we would like to propose that the abelianized representative for our harmonic solution is given by the original intersecting Lagrangian brane configuration, but with a modified flat connection whose semi-simple part is unitary.
 Equivalently this intersecting configuration has a non-zero gluing VEV, given by a section of $L_1^\vee \otimes L_2|_p$ (i.e. a single complex number) where $p$ is the point where the branes intersect and $L_1, L_2$ are the flat $U(1)$-bundles on the two components.

 Our picture is also supported by results on mirror symmetry.
 It is known that the category of $A$-branes should be extended to include configurations of Lagrangian branes with flat connections that are not quite unitary, but have monodromies with eigenvalues of unit modulus \cite{PolisZaslow}. \footnote{The mnemonic is ``fat slags'' according to R.~Thomas.} This allows for the possibility of Jordan block structure and is precisely what we described above.
 In \cite{PolisZaslow} this Jordan structure appeared along the whole Lagrangian brane, and in our case essentially only at a point, but this is not a material difference.
 Note also that turning on the gluing VEV would affect the morphisms in the Fukaya category (discussed in section 3.2 of \cite{PolisZaslow}) exactly as expected from turning on a VEV in the superpotential.